vrs/dictcc/README.md

 # dictcc
-A simple, nearly trivial, offline interface for dict.cc, receiving words on stdin and outputting translations to stdout.
+A simple, nearly trivial, offline interface for [dict.cc](http://dict.cc), receiving words on stdin and outputting translations to stdout.

 Written to scratch an itch.
 I'm often deliberately without Internet for a day or two, but sometimes I can't remember a word and need a dictionary.
-Should also come in handy for various other offline situations you find yourself in, for example long train rides.
+Should also come in handy for various other offline situations you find yourself in, for example long train rides.<br>
-It's also faster than the online version once the database is in your cache.
+It's also faster than the online version once the database is in your cache.<br>
 The code and output quality aren't the best, I know.
 I'll improve this whenever I think my pain outweighs the effort.
-Pull requests welcome.
+Pull requests welcome.<br>
 This tool wouldn't be possible if dict.cc didn't publish their dataset for free, so hats off to them!
 (Or whatever your headwear of choice may be)

 ## Requirements